 First, of course, we need money to purchase it, deliver it, and to pay for the running expense, then the labor and energy consumption expense used to fix it when it malfunctions.

-One day the irritating piece of junk claps out completely!
-We now have to pay to get rid of it (we must consign it to the collective garbage heap – note: it has now become a public responsibility – that’s ok, the tax payer will foot the bill – and also, fuck the fish in the deep blue sea, fuck the monkeys in the trees…. fuck the earth, the universe… the everything.
+The irritating piece of junk will clap out!
+We now have to pay to add it to the collective garbage heap – note: it has now become a public responsibility – that’s ok, the tax payer will foot the bill – and also, fuck the earth, the environment, the universe… the everything.

 Firstly, let’s ask ourselves, how many dishes are needed to fill up one load?
-I’ll tell you: either you have two few dishes or you have too many!
+Either you have too few dishes or you have too many!
 A couple of dishes, inside the box or outside it, will doubtless be sitting around like orphans.

-Secondly, in this world of convenience it is important not forget that having a dishwasher necessitates putting dishes in, yes it is true, Jesus does walk on water (perhaps I’m not too bright, but am the only one struggling to find a place that fits the frying pan), what a bother… Here, furthermore, we must spend a portion of our time first rinsing the dishes, because our dishwasher is so exceptionally ‘good’ at its’ job.
+Secondly, in this world of convenience it is important not forget that having a dishwasher necessitates putting dishes in.
+Perhaps I’m not too bright, but am the only one struggling to find a place that fits the frying pan?
+What a bother… Here, furthermore, we must spend a portion of our time first rinsing the dishes…why?
+Because our dishwasher is so exceptionally ‘good’ at its’ job.

-To summarize, let me briefly point out again in case it’s not clear; though putting dishes in is a necessary hassle, laced, it’s true, with confusion on where to put weird shaped things, essentially we still must rinse the dishes beforehand.
-Which, therefore means we are doing half the job by our own very hands despite the promise of the machine’s super intelligent.
+Though putting dishes in is a necessary hassle, laced, it’s true, with confusion on where to put weird shaped things, essentially we still must rinse the dishes beforehand.
+Wait, doesn’t that means we are doing half the job by our own very hands despite the promise of the machine’s super intelligent?
 What the fuck!

 It’s not over yet.
 After putting in the soap and the salt, and, hopefully, pushing the right buttons (read the manual stupid), we must at last take the dishes out and put them away.